telliott99/MyUnix/git1-setup.rst

 **Adding an existing project to github**

 Situation:  you already have a github account, and want to put a new project up there.
+Let's say I have already done ``git init`` and have an initial commit.

-Login to github.
+Next:  login to github.

 The instructions are here:

 https://help.github.com/articles/create-a-repo/

-Do the copy using the website.
-Click the ``+`` at the top-right corner (on the github page, next to your username).
+On the website, click the ``+`` at the top-right corner (on the github page, next to your username).
 Set up a public repository, following the directions

 I will do one for this project, which I just started yesterday, so it isn't on github yet.
 I'm calling it **MyUnix**.